Xie Jianshun: Later life

 During the late 1950s, Xie changed his name to Xie Shun and began working at the Ta Tung Relief Institute for Women and Children.
 The Ministry of National Defense gave Xie 1000 New Taiwanese dollars to help him afford feminine clothing to help him feel more comfortable in his new identity.
 Xie was often compared to Christine Jorgensen in what was perceived by many to be a competition between American and Taiwanese science.
 The claims were that Xie, after surgery, was a "100% biological woman" whereas Christine was seen to be an "altered male".

 Cultural influence

 Xie's emergence as the Taiwanese people's equivalent of Christine Jorgensen had great cultural impact on Taiwan, as many citizens felt that it helped put the nation on the same level as the United States.
-Because of the media frenzy surrounding Xie, newspapers in Taiwan began publishing far more accounts of intersex people, transgender people, and unusual medical conditions of the body.
+Because of the media frenzy surrounding Xie, newspapers in Taiwan began publishing far more accounts of intersex people, transgender people, and unusual medical variations of the body.